rancher/opni/enhancements/alerting/20230124-messaging-system.md

   // optional rate limiting key set by the caller string key = 4;
 }
 ```

-- The default.opni.hook in the opni routing data model, will persist incoming `Plain` and `Alarm` messages into small LFU caches
+### List messages

-- The embedded server will serve those LFU caches back to the trigger server via a ListMessages API
+- The trigger server implements `ListMessages` which reads the data held in caches, and returns them in a human readable format for the CLI/UI

 ### UI